| Attend some great events in the

 Art exhibits are open for viewing during regular business hours (9am-4pm) Monday-Friday, an hour before all performing arts programs, and by special arrangement.
 There is no admission fee but donations to support the exhibit series are most welcome and greatly appreciated.

 Season Memberships to all 2014 performances are currently available for Holiday Gift Giving.
 Season members enjoy free admission to over twenty exciting and diverse performances.
-Everyone who purchases a membership or gives a gift membership by December 31 will be entered into a drawing to win one of four free season memberships to be drawn at the Tim Sample opening show on Sunday, February 2.
 Membership benefits also include advance mailings and personal invitations to special events including the St. Patrick’s Day Dinner, the Francofest celebration, Swing for the Arts Golf Tournament, Art Exhibition Openings, receptions, and advance Nutcracker Ballet ticket reservations.
 As always, Nutcracker Ballet tickets are included in the membership package.

 Events at Gorham's Medallion Opera House & Town HappeningsGorham Town Hall's Medallion Opera House (unless otherwise noted)